Table of contents

 No headers should include:

 Finally, you might want to add a resume headline underneath your name.
-Just a few words that describe your career.
+A headline is a punchy statement that includes your career and top selling points.

 STEP 4

-Here’s an example of a well-written career objective:
+Here's an example of a well-written resume objective:

-Recent computer science graduate with expertise in game development offering over two years of experience generating video game prototypes.
-Interested in a position in Avalanche Gaming’s programming department to bring my high-level coding, programming and bug resolution skills to a company recognized for its innovative gameplay mechanics.
+Recent computer science graduate with expertise in game development, offering over two years of experience generating video game prototypes.
+Interested in a position in Avalanche Gaming's programming department to bring high-level coding, programming, and bug resolution skills to a company recognized for its innovative gameplay mechanics.

 STEP 5